Cameron Humphreys (footballer, born 1998): Rotherham United

 On 5 July 2022, Humphreys signed a three-year contract with Championship club Rotherham United.
 He briefly struggled with a hamstring injury in August, which initially seemed "serious", before becoming an ever-present in the second half of the 2022–23 season, impressing both in a 3–5–2 and 4–3–3 system.
 Manager Matt Taylor said he was excelling in his all-round game and had particularly improved his prowess in the air.

 Taylor started negotiations on a new contract in August 2023, saying he felt Humphreys could play in the Premier League.
 Paul Warne, now manager of Derby County, refuted speculation that he would sign Humphreys for £1.5 million as "I have quite a lot of centre-backs and I haven't got £1.5m", though insisted that "I take full credit for signing Cameron Humphreys [at Rotherham] and he is an amazing centre-back".
 However, he suffered a hamstring injury the following month, which required surgery and ruled him out of action for the rest of the year.
 He eventually made his return after just over four-and-a-half months out as the injury – a tear close to the tendon – was "about as serious a hamstring injury as you can get".
 He was eased back to full fitness by short-lived boss Leam Richardson.
 Humphreys played 27 games in the 2023–24 campaign, which ended in relegation.

 He scored his first career goal on 14 September 2024, in a 2–2 draw with Burton Albion at the New York Stadium.
 Humphreys was initially banished from the matchday squad by new manager Steve Evans, who accused him of "under-eights defending".
 Evans then played him out of position in defensive midfield midway through the 2024–25 campaign as he wanted to inject more mobility and a high press in attack.
 Initially believed to be on his way out under Evans, the manager remarked that "he's taken to the role like a duck takes to water".
 He made 113 appearances for the Millers, scoring his second career goal in his final game for the club, the winner in a 2–1 victory over Peterborough United.
 He left the club after rejecting the offer of a new contract, which manager Matt Hamshaw said was due to him seeking "a fresh challenge... it wasn't about terms".

 Port Vale

 On 25 June 2025, Humphreys signed a two-year deal with newly-promoted League One club Port Vale.
+He made 35 league starts in the 2025–26 season, which culminated in relegation.